Amal-Jyothis/densenet-benchmarking/README.md

 # Project Overview
 This repository aims at benchmarking and optimizing the DenseNet architecture.
-Validation set of ImageNet dataset is being used as the input for the model with 1024 samples.
-Benchmarking of the model is done using Pytorch Profiler.
-The key parameters monitored are RAM usage, VRAM usage for GPU, latency and throughput of the model on the device.
+1024 samples from the validation set of ImageNet dataset is being used as the input for the model.
+Benchmarking of the model is done using Pytorch Profiler and GPU resource allocation is visualised using Tensorboard.
+The key parameters monitored are RAM usage, VRAM usage for GPU, latency, throughput and accuracy of the model on the device.
 The model is optimised to reduce the memory usage and latency of the model inference.
 Optimisation techniques explored on the model are pruning, quantization and model deployment in ONNX format.

 # Setup Instructions and Usage
 Requirements: